CompCogNeuro/CompCogNeuro.github.io/content/basal-ganglia.md

 ![Results of optogenetic selective activation of iSPN (a) or STN (b) neurons.
 Activating ISPNs inhibited GPePr ("Proto") neurons, while disinhibiting GPeAk ("Arky") neurons.
 Activating the STN much more strongly activated GPePr vs GPeAk neurons, consistent with a stronger projection to GPePr.](media/fig_ketzef_etal_21_ispn_stn_stim.png)

 These dynamics are consistent with various recorded patterns of neural activity, for example in a recent optogenetic stimulation experiment ([[@KetzefSilberberg21]]) that selectively activated iSPN neurons or STN neurons ([[#figure_ketzef-etal]]).
 A number of other studies report consistent data on the effects of GPeAk activation and inhibition of motor action ([[@MalletSchmidtLeventhalEtAl16]]; [[@GlajchKelverHegemanEtAl16]]; [[@PamukcuCuiXeniasEtAl20]]; [[@GuSchmidtBerke20]]; [[@TachibanaKitaChikenEtAl08]]; [[@DodsonLarvinDuffellEtAl15]]).

+From an implementational perspective, GPe neurons are simulated using the same [[Axon]] spiking [[neuron]] model, except that their tonic activity is simulated by providing a tonic excitatory conductance.

 ### Functional benefits of PCore